zabirovms/geo-game-android/README.md

-# World Geography Game
+# World Geography Game - Native Android App

-Geography game to discover or refresh your geography in an easy and interactive way.
+Native Android geography game built with React Native to discover or refresh your geography in an easy and interactive way.
 Find the countries by name, capital or flag and learn much more about each country.

+## Features

+- ✅ **Native Android Performance** - Built with React Native
+- ✅ **Complete Tajik Localization** - All UI and country data in Tajik
+- ✅ **Interactive Native Maps** - Google Maps integration
+- ✅ **Multiple Game Modes** - Country Name, Capital, Flag
+- ✅ **All Continents** - Africa, Asia, Europe, North America, South America, Oceania
+- ✅ **Score Tracking** - Timer and scoring system

 ## Available languages